How would you feel if you came home to discover thieves have broken in?

 - Money for food, rent, mortgage, debt repayment, essential supplies, etc.

 - Personal Reasons

-The mere thought of it just fires me up as I’m sure it does for many of you.
+The mere thought of it fires me up, as I’m sure it does for many of you.

 Imagine if you were sleeping and thieves broke into your home or walked in because the door wasn’t locked.

-Every night before bed Mrs. CBB always checks the doors and windows to make sure they are locked.
+Mrs. CBB checks the doors and windows every night before bed to ensure they are locked.

 Anyone who has ever experienced having their property invaded by thieves can never forget the feeling.